dfarrell07/skynet-tools/tools/aws-eks-prow/README.md

 ## Optional

 Create aws S3 [private bucket](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html).
 The bucket will be used to store the terraform state.
-If you would like not create a bucket, please remove the following section from ***main.tf***.
+If you prefer not to create a bucket, please remove the following section from ***main.tf***.

 ```hcl